bensouc/cine_api/README.md

   - rack-attack is configured to limit requests to 5 every 2 seconds per IP.

   - rack-attack is also set up to block specific IP addresses.
+- **Authorization:** [Pundit](https://github.com/varvet/pundit) is used for authorization policies on the User and Movie models, ensuring fine-grained access control at the model and API level.

 ## 🧪 Testing